Motivic (Representation) Stability of Representation Varieties and Character Stacks: Motivic representation stability of representation varieties of free groups and free Abelian groups

 Next, we parametrize the isomorphism classes of centralizer subgroups.
-In the case of $\GL_2(k)$, we have the following possibilities. \begin{itemize} \item The whole group $\GL_2(k)$: this is the centralizer of the scalar matrices. \item $J$-type: the centralizer of an element of $J$-type.
-These centralizers are parametrized by $\GL_2(k)/J$ the left cosets of the subgroup $J=\left\{\left( \right)\right\}$ via conjugating the centralizer $\left\{\left( \right)|\lambda\ne 0\right\}$ with elements of $\GL_2(k)/J$. \item $M$-type \end{itemize}
+We have the following possiblities for the centralizer subgroups of elements. \begin{itemize} \item The whole group $\GL_2(k)$: this is the centralizer of the scalar matrices. \item $J$-type: the centralizer of an element of $J$-type.
+These centralizers are parametrized by $\GL_2(k)/J$ the left cosets of the subgroup $J=\left\{\left( \right)\right\}$ via conjugating the centralizer $\left\{\left( \right)|\lambda\ne 0\right\}$ with elements of $\GL_2(k)/J$. \item $M$-type: once the diagonal form is fixed of an $M$-type matrix, the centralizer subgroup is the subgroup of diagonal matrices. \end{itemize}